GenusElatostema See All Search Site

 A friend tried keying this out for an ID, and believes this may be a form of Elatostema salvinioides.

-In nature, this species grows in a pendent fashion from vertical surfaces, so it is best grown mounted in a similar way.
+In nature, this species grows in a pendent fashion from vertical rock surfaces and crevices, so it is best grown mounted in a similar way.

 The roots should be kept moist.
 Avoid water sitting on the foliage for too long.

-High humidity is desirable, but provide some decent air movement to help dry the foliage.
+High humidity is desirable, but provide good air movement to help dry the foliage and mimic the airy environment of a cliff face.